ray-project/ray/doc/source/pbt.rst

 Population Based Training
 =========================

-Ray Tune includes a distributed implementation of `Population Based Training (PBT) <https://deepmind.com/blog/population-based-training-neural-networks>`__.
+Tune includes a distributed implementation of `Population Based Training (PBT) <https://deepmind.com/blog/population-based-training-neural-networks>`__.

 PBT Scheduler
 -------------

-Ray Tune's PBT scheduler can be plugged in on top of an existing grid or random search experiment.
+Tune's PBT scheduler can be plugged in on top of an existing grid or random search experiment.
 This can be enabled by setting the ``scheduler`` parameter of ``run_experiments``, e.g.

 .. code-block:: python